wangziqi2016/Kernel/src/doc/general.md

 higher 16 bits first, then lower 16 bits).
 Segment-offset pairs should observe the convention that segment is pushed first and then the offset.

+Reasonably large functions should use stack frames to simplify argument and local variable access.
+If the function is small and simple, or is just a wrapper, stack frames may be omitted, and arguments may be passed using registers.
+In this case the function must define clearly its expected argument list in the declaration header.